nihilok/nihilok.github.io/_posts/2024-12-14-server-setup-script.md

 date: 2024-12-14
 ---

 Building on [a previous post]({% post_url 2024-12-04-so-its-been-a-year %}), here is a script that automates the setup of a server.
-This script installs and configures various components such as Nginx, Let's Encrypt SSL certificates, Fail2ban, UFW, and more.
+When setting up a  new server there are several things that I either do by default (on autopilot) or I forget to do.
+This script installs and configures various components such as `nginx`, `certbot` for Let's Encrypt SSL certificates, `fail2ban`, `ufw`, and more.
 It also provides an option to disable password authentication and root login via SSH for added security.
+Here's the script in full:

 ```bash
 #!/usr/bin/env bash